How Much Does a House Survey Cost in 2021?

 You will need a level 3 home survey if the property you plan to buy is either an older building, one that was constructed with unusual materials, is in poor repair or is a listed building.
 A building survey may seem expensive, but it will be able to highlight many hidden defects that could cost you thousands to repair after you’ve moved in.
 You will also be given recommendations for further actions to help you decide whether the home is a worthy investment.

 Find out more: what is a building survey?

 Are There Any Other Costs Involved?

-In most cases, you should only have to pay for the survey itself, along with any necessary repair costs that have been highlighted, unless you agree for these to be attended to by the vendor as a condition of the sale.
+In most cases, you should only have to pay for the survey itself, along with any necessary repair costs (at a later date, if you decide to) that have been highlighted, unless you agree for these to be taken off your offer.

 It's important to remember that your property surveyor will usually not be a structural engineer, electrician or plumber, so they may recommend asking a specialist for alternative opinions and advice on certain problems.
 These will only be for specific issues and the option is entirely up to you.